-In the previous section, we have picked the solution corresponding $ H>\alpha /\beta , $ as a feasible one for describing the evolution of the universe.
-In this section, we will describe how this solution describes the evolution of the universe as emergence of space.
-According to the emergent paradigm, the expansion of the universe is treated as the emergence of the number of DoF.
-The discrepancy between the DoF emerged on the horizon and that emerged within the volume bounded by the horizon drives the evolution of the universe, which is what depicted in equation (\ref{eq:law}).
+This section describes how the solution obtained explains the evolution of the universe as the emergence of space.
+According to the emergent paradigm, the expansion of the universe is treated as the emergence of space, driven by the discrepancy between the DoF on the horizon and that have emerged within the volume bounded by the horizon.
+This is what is depicted in equation (\ref{eq:law}).